Sign in

 2. Facebook Groups for Remote Workers

 Facebook has no shortage of groups, both public and private, for digital nomads to find a nomadic community or nomad events.
-There are very general groups for digital nomads such as Digital Nomads Around The World and then some that are a little more specific, like The Solo Female Traveler Network.
+There are very general digital nomads groups such as Digital Nomads Around The World and then some that are a little more specific, like The Solo Female Traveler Network.
 If you’re a member of a coworking or coliving service, you can check if they have their own Facebook groups for members.
 You can also find location specific Facebook groups, where you’ll have a better chance of making connections that you can take offline.

 Members: Typically 1,000's